LiamJHealy/LiamJHealy.github.io/_posts/2020-10-10-the-greeks.md

 comments: false
 ---

 The option greeks are used describe the different dimensions of risk involved in taking an options position in the market.
-These dimensions are referred to option greeks because they are represented by greek symbols.
+These dimensions are referred to as the option greeks because they are represented by greek symbols.
 In plain english, the greeks describe how the option price changes when each of the parameters are changed (holding all others constant).

 $$
 \Delta = \frac{\partial V}{\partial S}, \hspace{0.5cm} \theta = \frac{\partial V}{\partial \tau}, \hspace{0.5cm} \nu = \frac{\partial V}{\partial \sigma}, \hspace{0.5cm} \rho = \frac{\partial V}{\partial r}
 $$

 The purpose of this article is explore the first order greeks for a European call and put option where the underlying does not pay dividends.
-The derivation of the greeks will not be covered in this article, instead, it will just focus on the results and an implementation framework in Python.
+This article also demonstrates a simple implementation framework using Python.

 <!-- more -->